dhrubii1/dhrubii1/README.md

 - 👋 Hi, I’m @dhrubii1
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Web designing
-- 🌱 I’m currently learning full stack web development
+- 🌱 I’m currently learning and internship in Coder Roots about full stack web development
 - 💞️ I’m looking to collaborate on web dev projects
 - 📫 How to reach me:diyaji47@gmail.com